 How to Cook Baby Bok Choy

 If you live near a Chinatown, you can always find these adorable little boy choy heads.
-They are also available at many well-stocked supermarkets, and if not you can always order them here.
-And if not, just buy the bigger heads of bok choy, and make this version.
-Slightly less adorable, but equally delicious.
+They are also available at many well-stocked supermarkets, and if not, you can always order them online from Melissa’s Produce.
+Otherwise, just buy the bigger heads of bok choy and make this version.
+It’s slightly less adorable, but equally delicious.

 Choy sum, which is very similar to bok choy, can also be used in this recipe.